SantaAccountants

 Santaccountants logo

 For 36 years, Fort Worth CPAs have embodied the true spirit of Christmas, bringing joy and hope to local families.
-In 2025, Santaccountants will spread holiday cheer to children in the daycare program at the Center for Transforming Lives, YMCA, and students in Morningside, Como, and S. Dallas at HOPE Farm and La Reunión in Granbury.
+In 2025, Santaccountants spread holiday cheer to children in the daycare program at the Center for Transforming Lives, YMCA, and students in Morningside, Como, and S. Dallas at HOPE Farm and La Reunión in Granbury.

 These children face real challenges—some are homeless, others live below the poverty line, and many navigate difficult socio-economic circumstances.
 Through Santaccountants, every child receives a new outfit and a toy, helping them experience the magic of the season.